What should you do if Equifax won't fix identity theft on your credit report?

 After you have received the verification or the letter from Equifax that they have not removed the account, you should first consider whether or not you provided them with enough documents.

-If you are positive that the accounts are from Identity Theft and not a situation where you are being combined or mixed up with someone else, then a best practice would be to get a police report and mail it with the next dispute to Equifax and any of the other credit reporting agencies that are in accurately reporting these identity theft accounts.
+If you are positive that the accounts are from Identity Theft and not a situation where you are being combined or mixed up with someone else, then mail it with the next dispute to Equifax and any of the other credit reporting agencies that are in accurately reporting.

 After any dispute with Equifax or any of the other credit reporting agencies, you should always receive a verification back that a investigation was complete and the results of that investigation.
 If you do not receive one back that means that no investigation was likely done.

 This is the exact reason why you want to always send your dispute Letters by certified mail return receipt so you have the little green slip to show that you did in fact dispute the inaccurate information.
 I know this sounds small and trivial, but having this will not only make you feel better it will solidify any claim you have in the future.

 Identity theft accounts often will calls collection attempts to be made at you.
 Many times collectors will use robocalls to harass you on your home phone and cell phone.